TL;DR

 The push for more robust climate disclosure is gaining momentum, driven by the need for clear, concise and comparable information that can guide investment decisions and enhance corporate accountability.

-As such, U.S. institutional investors – with $2 trillion assets under management – filed briefs to demonstrate massive support for the Securities and Exchange Commission’s (SEC) climate disclosure’s rule, in mid-August this year.
+As such, U.S. institutional investors, with $2 trillion in assets under management, filed briefs in mid-August this year to demonstrate their massive support for the Securities and Exchange Commission’s (SEC) climate disclosure rule.

 Climate disclosure is more than a compliance exercise; it is a strategic necessity.
 Investors are increasingly relying on these disclosures to benchmark companies, identify leaders in sustainability, and allocate capital towards businesses that are proactive in managing their environmental impact.